carbonblack/cb-event-forwarder/README.md

 The cb-event-forwarder can be installed on any 64-bit Linux machine running CentOS 6.x.
 It can be installed on the same machine as the Carbon Black server, or another machine.
-If you are forwarding a large volume of events to QRadar (for example, all file modifications and/or registry modifications), then installing it on a separate machine is recommended.
+If you are forwarding a large volume of events to QRadar (for example, all file modifications and/or registry modifications), or are forwarding events from a Carbon Black cluster, then installing it on a separate machine is recommended.
 Otherwise, it is acceptable to install the cb-event-forwarder on the Carbon Black server itself.

 ### Installation